jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Understanding the concept of workflow</h3>
 <p align="justify">Today I am understanding the concept of Workflow.
-With workflows we can rewrite how a particular process/workflow is approved in ERPNext.Once a Workflow is created, you can take actions on it via Workflow Actions.
+With workflows we can rewrite how a particular process/workflow is approved.Once a Workflow is created, you can take actions on it via Workflow Actions.

 Workflow Actions is a single place to manage all the pending actions you can take on Workflows.
 Workflow Actions will send email notifications only if the 'Send Email Alert' checkbox is ticked in the Workflow that you've created.